 The Senate acts as a whole, or in committees and task forces, to address a wide range of academic and administrative issues.
 These include the primary concerns of advancing faculty rights, interests and responsibilities, and seeking to preserve and enrich USC as a thriving academic institution.

-Monthly meetings of the Senate, open to all faculty members, are held from September through May at both the University Park and Health Sciences campuses.
+Monthly meetings of the Senate, open to all faculty members, are held from September through May in a hybrid format.
 The Senate’s Executive Board meets weekly throughout the year.

 Areas of significance to the Academic Senate include:

 - Working with Faculty Councils and administrative officers to enhance the intellectual vitality of the university